SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/intro.md

 ===

-## Specific achievements
+## Specific Achievements

-- Load and plot vector layers (points, lines and polygons)
+- Create, load and plot vector data types, or "features"
-- Filter vector layers based on associated data or another layer (overlay)
+- Filter features based on associated data or on space
-- Read projections and transform coordinates
-- Perform geometric operations (union, intersection and buffering) on polygon layers
+- Perform geometric operations on polygons
-- Load, subset and plot raster layers (grids of pixels)
+- Load, manipulate and extract raster data
-- Filter (mask) and aggregate raster pixels
-- Extract raster values based on a vectors